 - Become bored easily and require a great deal of mental stimulation

 - Strong willed, they require patient and consistent training

 Lagotti Romagnoli are deeply attached to their families and become distressed if asked to spend too much time away from them.
 They should live indoors with their people.
 Their coats shed very lightly, so they don't require much cleanup, unless they've been rooting around for truffles or bounding through a swamp.

 Lagotti can and should go outside frequently.
 Their coats are warm and waterproof, so make sure you provide yourself the necessary outerwear to keep you comfortable in inclement weather.
 It’s helpful to have an enclosed yard where you can play fetch and hide-and-seek games with your Lagotto, but it isn’t necessary.
-Just be sure to take him to the dog park or on long walks frequently if you live in an apartment.
+Just be sure to take him to the dog park or on long walks, with their favorite leash and collar or harness, frequently if you live in an apartment.

 Lagotti Romagnoli require one to two hours of vigorous activity each day.
 They particularly enjoy putting their sniffing abilities to work with hide-and-seek games.

 Lagotti have the stamina for long walks and play sessions, but they usually settle down and are easygoing in between.

 - Running Miles: Healthy, adult Lagotti can run with you for two to three miles.

 - Hiking Miles: Hiking is more the Lagotti pace.
 They will hike by your side for a half-day trek.